treeman/jonashietala/drafts/coinparty_retro.markdown

 And the UI is basically complete!

-I managed to figure this out with very little experience with Elixir, Phoenix, LiveView or Genservers, quite quickly, which I think is a testament to how easy it is to work with.
+I managed to figure this out with little experience with Elixir, Phoenix, LiveView or Genservers, quite quickly, which I think is a testament to how easy it is to work with.